Refinitiv/refinitiv-ui/documents/src/pages/elements/radio-button.md

 ## Accessibility
 ::a11y-intro::

 The Radio Button element is assigned `role="radio"` and can include a `checked` state.
-Assistive technology users ascertain the purpose that a radio button serves through its accessible name, which is computed from the visual label or aria-label property.
+Assistive technology users ascertain the purpose that a radio button serves through its accessible name, which is computed from the visual label or `aria-label` attribute.
 The radio state programmatically updates to match its visual state.

 The `role="radiogroup"` or `role="group"` should be used to associate the element’s grouping with its group label.
 ### Notes for developers